iiasa/idesignres-workflow/README.md

-# Scenario Explorer Workflow Template
+# iDesignRES Scenario Processing Workflow

 Copyright 2024 IIASA and the iDesignRES consortium